 The results of the formative research that will inform the design of the pilot programmes will be presented at the matchmaking event.
 The formative research was funded under Phase 1 of 3ie’s Thematic Window.

 This request for expressions of interest is now closed.

-The awards have been made under Phase I of 3ie’s Thematic Window 2 on HIV Self-Testing.
+About 3ie’s Thematic Window 2 on HIV self-testing

 Although HIV self-tests may be a useful tool for encouraging individuals to know their status, little is known about potential users, methods of delivery, and linkage to care.
 Critically, more knowledge about potential social harms is vital for policymakers and health-care providers seeking to make self-tests available as a method to address the HIV/AIDS epidemic.

 3ie identified a number of key questions related to HIV self-tests by reviewing self-testing and rapid diagnostic testing literature and by meeting with key stakeholders in Kenya.
 3ie and NASCOP selected six of these questions in a request for applications, with the intention of funding at least one project addressing each question.
+This was under Phase 1 of 3ie Thematic Window 2 on HIV self- testing.
 The call was open to organisations implementing HIV/AIDS programmes in Kenya.

 - Question 1: Is the use of the oral self-test in real-life situations in Kenya accurate (including both sensitivity and specificity)?

 - Question 2: How should oral self-tests be packaged and labeled?